 Professional removers will also ensure that your inventory is translated into your destination language for customs.

-International removers are generally experienced in filling out all the necessary paperwork and calculating duty on your behalf, which can be very useful as different duties systems can be quite complicated.
+International removals companies are generally experienced in filling out all the necessary paperwork and calculating duty on your behalf, which can be very useful as different duties systems can be quite complicated.

-If you are moving outside of the EEA, find out whether you have to pay import duties on anything you bring into your new country.
+It’s a good idea to find out beforehand whether you have to pay import duties on anything you bring into your new country.

 You might, for example, end up paying 70 percent import tax on the list price of the car in the country you are moving to – which would wipe out any saving you make by shipping your current car, rather than selling up and buying when you arrive.